 Select the MouseDown event from the drop-down event list

 You will see the code window change to look like the one illustrated below.
 You can see that the event declaration for the MouseDown event looks similar to the one defined for the Click event (scroll right using the scroll bar if you can't see all of the code) .

 An empty event procedure is created when you select an object's event

-- ByVal sender As Object - the text following ByVal is the name of the parameter, and the text following the word As indicates its data type.
-The sender parameter contains a reference to a generic object representing the control that triggered the event.
+- sender As Object - the name of the parameter is sender and its data type is Object.
+The object referred to is the control that triggers the event.

 |Clicks||Returns the number of times the user clicked the mouse button.|

 |Button||Returns the button that was clicked (left, middle, right) .|

 |Delta||Returns a positive or negative number indicating the number of|